How can listening unlock creative thinking?

 and how simple changes to how we treat each other can help us transform relationships and lead to better outcomes.

 Listening to different perspectives leads to discovery.
-And can save time.
+Making time to listen can save time in the long run.

+We know that in workplaces, time is limited, and we need to use it wisely.
+The drive for productivity impacts on how we allocate and manage our time.
 When I look back on situations when I faced problems or challenges and needed to deliver results, there rarely was enough time to hear the input of everyone on the team.
 Does that sound familiar to you?

-Maybe you’re in a situation where you need to introduce a change or solve a problem.
+Maybe you need to introduce a change or solve a problem.
 You’ve identified the options, assessed the risks, you know what will work and what won’t work.
 You wish people were more on board with what needs to happen, but you haven’t got time to devote to more discussion, especially if they’re going to suggest ideas that won’t work.
+Or maybe you work with a team that is already co-operating well and everyone seems to be in agreement.
+You’re all on the same page, seem to have similar views about what needs to be done.
+There are some people on the team who haven’t spoken up, but you assume they’ve nothing to say or don’t want to be involved.

+What if those reasons for not making time for more discussion are based on untrue assumptions?
 What if people who haven’t spoken yet have valuable information to offer?
-What if there was a way to give them an equal chance to be heard which could spark ideas, and could lead to better outcomes?
+What if there was a way to give them an equal chance to be heard which could spark more ideas, more options?
+What if there was a focussed and time-efficient way to gather everyone’s thinking.
+A way that would save you time in the long run?
+What if listening to different voices could build engagement?

 I’d like to share with you an approach I’ve learned, which can help answer those questions.
 It’s called the Thinking Environment®.